jundalisay/superblist/content/en/social/economics/principles/part-3/chapter-03.md

 All these modes lead to the production of a car for society.

----
+However, we are concerned with the physical means of exchange, and not the metaphysical ones.
+This is why we will focus on the 3 modes of Exchange:

+1. Money
+2. Barter
+3. Donation in money or kind

+When you donate, you get nothing back other than the abstract gratitude of the person you donated to.
+Therefore, it is an exchange of something physical for something abstract or aethereal.

-title: "7 Barter Disadvantages Addressed"
+## 7 Barter Disadvantages Addressed
-heading: "Why Barter is Advantageous in Certain Conditions" description : "We address the 7 disadvantages of barter arising from popular misconceptions"

----

 The following are the common disadvantages of barter:
 <!-- as listed by the [Russian Supply Chain Management Encyclopedia](http://scm.gsom.spbu.ru/Barter) -->

-## 1. Lack of Double Coincidence of Wants
+### 1. Lack of Double Coincidence of Wants

 Persons must have matching requirements for barter to work